 The first thing you need to do is install the appropriate targets for the Rust toolchain to let it build targeting iOS devices.

-aarch64-apple-ios works for all actual devices.
-Additionally, to build for the iOS Simulator, you also need the aarch64-apple-ios-sim target (if you’re on Apple Silicon) or x86_64-apple-ios (for Intel Macs).
+works for all actual devices.
+Additionally, to build for the iOS Simulator, you also need the aarch64-apple-ios-sim

 $ rustup target add aarch64-apple-ios aarch64-apple-ios-sim x86_64-apple-ios

-To build a Rust project, you need a library crate with the crate-type set to staticlib so that it can be statically linked by the iOS app.
-The Rust library also needs an API that’s callable from C, i.e. using #[no_mangle] and extern "C" (outside the scope of this post).
-Fortunately for me, lol-html already includes such an API.
+so that it can be statically linked by the iOS app.
+The Rust library also needs an API that’s callable from C, i.e. using #[no_mangle]

-Building for iOS is done by running cargo build with the appropriate --target option.
-For example:
+Building for iOS is done by running cargo build

 $ cargo build --release --target aarch64-apple-ios-sim

 With the Rust library built, the next step is configuring Xcode to use it.
 In the app target’s build settings, the Header Search Paths needs to be updated to include the path to the C headers that correspond to the C-API that the Rust library exposes.
-In my case, that’s lol-html/c-api/include/.
+In my case, that’s lol-html/c-api/include/

 That’ll get it working if you want to call it from C or Objective-C code in your project.
 To make it accessible from Swift, you need to add a bridging header that imports whatever library headers you need.
-For lol-html, there’s only lol_html.h.
-This will make Rust library’s functions directly accessible from all of the app target’s Swift files.
+For lol-html, there’s only lol_html.h

 This is enough to compile it successfully, but to actually link the output into a runnable app, the we need to tell the linker where to find the library.

-With a normal library, you could add the static library .a to the Xcode target’s “Frameworks, Libraries, and Embedded Content”.
-But, because Cargo puts the build products in separate directories depending on which platform it targets (e.g., target/aarch64-apple-ios/release/liblolhtml.a), we need to do it slightly differently.
+), we need to do it slightly differently.
 Just adding one of the liblolhtml.a’s to the Xcode target would make the linker try to always link against that specific one regardless of which platform the iOS app is building for.
-Instead, I modified the “Other Linker Flags” build setting to include -llolhtml and then update the “Library Search Paths” settings on a per-platform basis to tell it 1) that it needs to link against something called liblolhtml.a and 2) where exactly that file can be found.
+Instead, I modified the “Other Linker Flags” build setting to include -llolhtml

-Configuring the Library Search Paths build setting is kind of annoying, because the Xcode UI doesn’t fully match what the .pbxproj file can actually describe.
+file can actually describe.
 Clicking the plus button next to a build setting in Xcode lets you pick for which SDKs the setting value applies.
 But we also need to narrow that down to specific architectures, because the Intel and Apple Silicon simulator builds need different versions of the library.

 The easiest way I’ve found to do this is to go into the Build Settings tab of the Xcode target, find Library Search Paths, expand it, and click the little plus button next to each of Debug and Release.
 (If you click on the “Any Architecture | Any SDK” dropdown, you’ll see what I mean about not being able to actually specify the architecture from the UI.)

-Then, open the project.pbxproj file in a text editor.
+file in a text editor.
 I recommend closing the Xcode proejct before making any changes to this file.
-Search for the newly added line starting with "LIBRARY_SEARCH_PATHS[arch=*]" and replace it with the following.
-There will be two occurrences of that line (for the debug and releaes configurations) and both need to be replaced.
+Search for the newly added line starting with "LIBRARY_SEARCH_PATHS[arch=*]"

 "LIBRARY_SEARCH_PATHS[sdk=iphoneos*]" = "$(PROJECT_DIR)/lol-html/c-api/target/aarch64-apple-ios/release/";